 Our approach to Drupal website development

-As experienced Drupal developers and Drupal designers we create powerful, flexible and stable ecommerce websites, intranets, blogs, and global corporate sites.
-At Rouge we work with content management systems of all shapes and sizes but we really make things fly with Drupal.
+As experienced Drupal web developers and designers, we create powerful, flexible and stable ecommerce websites, intranets, blogs, and global corporate sites.
+At Rouge, we work with content management systems of all shapes and sizes but we really make things fly with Drupal.
 We can design and integrate bespoke themes, or service and update the code base.
-We can host or support your exiting Drupal website.
+We can host, maintain or support your exciting website.

-Drupal is open source and licence free.
+Drupal is open source and licence-free.
 We think it is the best system for getting your objectives achieved with minimum fuss.
-We love being Drupal developers because it is continuously being extended and supported by a large and ever growing community of like minded Drupal developers and Drupal designers.
+We love being Drupal web developers because it is continuously being extended and supported by a large and ever-growing community of like-minded Drupal developers and designers.
 It is based on the LAMP model (an open source stack of Linux, Apache, MySQL and PHP), the same platform as Facebook and Wikipedia.

 6 reasons to choose Rouge

 - Experienced.
 Over 13 years at the cutting edge of business websites.
 Tick, tickity tick.

 - Over 200 custom websites, web applications and online marketing materials successfully delivered.

 - UK based team.
 Our designers, developers and SEO experts solve problems together.

 - Bespoke design to ﬁt to your requirements, market and brand.

 - Delivering a customer’s ecommerce website is just the beginning.
 We will partner with you to ensure that your marketing, and your website, are both fully supported.